ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Historical Event Retrieval
 ----------------------------------
-Application can use this operation to view events from all devices, view events from a device type and view events for a specific device.
+Application can use this operation to view events from all devices, view events from a device type or to view events for a specific device.

 Refer to the Historical Event Retrieval section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.